profLewis/geog0111_OLD/README.md

 `python --version`

 If this doesn't show 3.7.* then you may need to [update your environment and/or install a new version of python.](https://conda.io/docs/user-guide/tasks/manage-python.html)

+### Obtaining and running course notes

+The main coursenote repository is on [GitHub](https://github.com/profLewis/geog0111).
+You can acccess and download the notes from there.

+To install these notes,

 ### Course Notes